#SalesforceQA | 5 min read

 In Third Republic’s Tech Leaders Q&A Series, we speak to industry leaders about what changes they have seen in the Salesforce universe, where they think it is heading, and what this means for those working in the ecosystem today.

-Recently, we caught up with Amanda Beard-Neilson, Salesforce Manager at Funding Circle to hear her thoughts on how Salesforce is advancing, the impact of these changes, and how it is leading the way in tackling gender disparities in tech.
+Recently, we caught up with Amanda Beard-Neilson, CTO at Uni-Quest to hear her thoughts on how Salesforce is advancing, the impact of these changes, and how it is leading the way in tackling gender disparities in tech.